igor-kan/ailedger/README.md

 ## Deployment

-This app is automatically deployed to GitHub Pages from the `gh-pages` branch.
-The static site is built with Vite and output to the `dist` directory.
+This app is automatically deployed to GitHub Pages from the `main` branch using GitHub Actions.
+The static site is built with Vite (output to the `dist` directory) and deployed.

-To deploy manually:
+You can also deploy manually using the `gh-pages` package:
 ```bash
 npm run deploy
 ```